kyma-project/kyma/resources/application-connector/charts/connector-service/README.md

 - **runtimesInfoURL** - URL at which management information for runtimes is available.
 If not provided, it bases on `connectorServiceHost`.
 - **certificateValidityTime** - Validity time of certificates issued by this service.
 The default value is 90 days.
 - **central** - Determines whether the Connector Service works in the central mode.
+- **revocationConfigMapName** - Name of the config map containing revoked certificates list.

 The Connector Service also uses the following environmental variables for CSR-related information config:
 - **COUNTRY** (two-letter-long country code)